 Attorney Mark Bederow, a former prosecutor at the Manhattan District Attorney's Office, is well-known for aggressive advocacy on behalf of his clients.
 He has successfully represented clients in serious matters where people's liberty and future rest in the balance.
 As an experienced and creative advocate, Mr. Bederow has gained favorable outcomes for his clients through trials, contested legal proceedings, legal argument, negotiation, and demonstrating clients' innocence.
-Mr. Bederow's practice is concentrated on traditional street crime and white-collar crime prosecuted in New York's federal and state courts.
+Mr. Bederow's practice is concentrated on traditional street crime and white-collar crime prosecuted in New York and New Jersey's federal and state courts.

 Over the course of more than 20 years practicing criminal law as a Manhattan assistant district attorney and in private practice, Mr. Bederow has earned a reputation as a zealous advocate, a legal strategist, and a top-notch trial attorney.
 This skill set has served his clients well; Mr. Bederow works tirelessly to reach a favorable outcome for his clients, and as an accomplished trial attorney, he is prepared to try a case if it is in the best interest of a client.